In a formal Tragedy

 As the Tragic Mistake is one of the most crucial moments in the story expect a lot of spoilers below

 open/close all folders

-- Scarface: Tony makes many mistakes, but the point of no return was when he killed Sosa's hitman to prevent the unnecessary murder of innocents, antagonizing the only person who could have helped him out of his own mess.
+- Scarface (1983): Tony Montana makes many mistakes, but the point of no return was when he killed Alejandro Sosa's hitman to prevent the unnecessary murder of innocents, antagonizing the only person who could have helped him out of his own mess.

 - There Will Be Blood has a moment in the middle where Daniel Plainview is about to enjoy a meal with his son H.W. in a restaurant.
 They've been apart while H.W. was at a school for the deaf, and Daniel has been trying to reform because his lifestyle indirectly led to H.W.'s deafness.
 It looks like he's about to turn over a new leaf and create a healthy relationship with his adopted son, when in walks a businessman from earlier in the movie, who had turned down Daniel's offer.
 His pride bubbles up, he makes a scene and he reverts to his highly confrontational self.
 From here, it worsened.